neuraloperator/neuraloperator/doc/source/modules/api.rst

 U-shaped DISCO Neural Operator (UDNO)
 -------------------------------------
+*Optimized for imaging and other tasks that require learning local features.
+Ex: accelerated MRI reconstruction*

 The UDNO is an in-place neural operator replacement for the U-Net.
 It's well equipped for tasks that require learning local features such as imaging.